-It is the goal of the Writers Series of Traverse City, a part of the National Writers Series, with support of the Community Foundation and in cooperation with Michigan Writers, to award up to $7,500 in scholarships ($2,500 each) in the categories of poetry, fiction or non-fiction.
+It is the goal of the Writers Series of Traverse City, a part of the National Writers Series, with support of the Community Foundation and in cooperation with Michigan Writers, to award $3,000 in scholarships ($1,000 each) in the categories of poetry, fiction or non-fiction.
 In addition, winners will receive a master’s class in their submitted genre and have their work considered for publication in an upcoming issue of Dunes Review, Michigan Writers’ literary journal.
 All winners will be contacted by the Community Foundation and the National Writers Series scholarship committee and be recognized at an NWS author event.

 Eligible writers must be residents of Antrim, Benzie, Grand Traverse, Kalkaska, or Leelanau County; attend public, parochial, private or home school; and be a junior or senior during the previous school year.